Italo Svevo: Zeno's Conscience

 There is a final connection between Svevo and the character Cosini.
 Cosini sought psychoanalysis, he said, in order to discover why he was addicted to nicotine.
 As Svevo reveals in his memoirs, each time he had given up smoking, with the iron resolve that this would be the "ultima sigaretta!!", he experienced the exhilarating feeling that he was now beginning life over without the burden of his old habits and mistakes.
 That feeling was, however, so strong that he found smoking irresistible, if only so that he could stop smoking again, in order to experience that thrill once more.

 Death

 After being involved in a serious car crash, he was brought into hospital in Motta di Livenza, where his health rapidly failed.
-As death approached, he asked one of his visitors for a cigarette.
-It was refused.
+As death approached, he asked one of his visitors for a cigarette; his request was declined.
 Svevo replied: "That would have been my last".
 He died that afternoon.